Frequently asked questions about starting and running an LLC, or limited liability company.

 You may reserve a name for 120 days by filing an Application for Name Reservation with the Oregon Secretary of State Corporation Division.
-The reservation may be filed online through the Oregon Central Business Registry webpage or by mail.
-The filing fee is $100.
+The reservation may be filed online through the Oregon Central Business Registry webpage.

 Every Oregon LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be an Oregon resident or a business entity authorized to do business in Oregon.
 The registered agent must have a physical street address in Oregon.
 Information about registered agents is available on the Oregon Secretary of State website.

 An Oregon LLC is created by filing Articles of Organization-Limited Liability Company with the Secretary of State.
 The articles must include:

 An LLC operating agreement is not required in Oregon, but is highly advisable.
 This is an internal document that establishes how your LLC will be run.
 It sets out the rights and responsibilities of the members and managers, including how the LLC will be managed.
 It can also help preserve your limited liability by showing that your LLC is truly a separate business entity.
 In the absence of an operating agreement, state LLC law will govern how your LLC operates.
 If an operating agreement is created, it need not be filed with the Articles of Organization.